sparkapi/SparkiOS/README.md

 ### Logging

 The `SparkAPI` object contains basic log level metering to control output of log messages to the console.
 By default, the `logLevel` property is set to `SPARK_LOG_LEVEL_INFO` to output each API call to the console.
-To output only errors to the console, set the `logLevel` property to `SPARK_LOG_LEVEL_ERROR`.
+To output only errors to the console, call `[SparkAPI setLogLevel:SPARK_LOG_LEVEL_ERROR]`.

 ## Dependencies